Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 This section assumes you will be deploying the OS upgrade SUC Plan using Fleet (Chapter 6, Fleet).
 If you intend to deploy the SUC Plan using a different approach, refer to Section 28.2.4.3, “SUC Plan deployment - third-party GitOps workflow”.

 The OS upgrade procedure revolves around deploying SUC Plans to downstream clusters.
-These plans then hold information about how and on which nodes to deploy the os-pkg-update.service/os-migration.service.
+These plans hold information about how and on which nodes to deploy the os-pkg-update.service/os-migration.service.
 For information regarding the structure of a SUC Plan, refer to the upstream documentation.

 OS upgrade SUC Plans are shipped in the following ways: